We Jump, Climb And Ninja Kick Into Action-Packed Sky Zone

 Enduro Ninja Warrior Course just opened a couple of months ago and my boys are already tackling each obstacle with sheer gusto.
 There are three different obstacles and all require the endurance to swing, climb, jump and hang.

 Again, there’s never a doubt or fear that the kids will be seriously injured.
-There’s safety nets they can fall into (and sometimes they'll just bounce back up).
+There are safety nets they can fall into (and sometimes they'll just bounce back up).
 There’s also ample padding on all of the equipment and the floor.

 While my children aren’t that keen on competitive sports, Sky Zone has played a huge part in helping them build their confidence, overcoming their fear of falling or failing.